Arzuparreta/agentic-fight/README.md

 # Agentic Fight — Local Setup Guide

 A multiplayer browser-based game where players coach AI agents via mobile chat to fight in a 2D side-view arena.

-**Theme:** Reyes Católicos Spain (late 15th century)
+Themed on the spanish late 15th century.

 ---